Numerically Reliable Brunovsky Transformations: Numerical experiments

-As shown in Fig.~\ref{fig:numerical-experiment}, as the linear systems become increasingly ill-conditioned, the classical Luenberger method produces huge errors in constructing the Brunovsky forms (bottom-left plot).
-The synthesized $\hat{A}_b$ is far from nilpotency (bottom-right plot).
-In contrast, the proposed method achieves errors between $10^{-5}$ and $10^{-10}$ (roughly), guarantees nilpotency of $\hat{A}_b$, and maintains relatively well-conditioned $T$ and $G$ (top-right plot), independent of the ill-conditioning of the original system.
+As shown in Fig.~\ref{fig:numerical-experiment}, as the linear systems become increasingly ill-conditioned, the classical Luenberger method produces huge errors in constructing the Brunovsky forms.
+The synthesized $\hat{A}_b$ is far from nilpotency.
+In contrast, the proposed method achieves errors between $10^{-5}$ and $10^{-10}$, guarantees nilpotency of $\hat{A}_b$, and maintains relatively well-conditioned $T$ and $G$, independent of the ill-conditioning of the original system.

-We do not report the time spent by \texttt{fminunc} because the Brunovsky transformation is computed before the system is controlled.
-Therefore, the computational cost of solving~\eqref{eq:opt-condition-number} has a negligible impact.
+We do not report the time spent by \texttt{fminunc} because the Brunovsky transformation is computed offline, prior to closed-loop operation.
+Therefore, the computational cost of solving~\eqref{eq:opt-condition-number} has a secondary impact, particularly for the low-dimensional systems typical of LTI MPC applications.

+We compare against Luenberger because our method computes the full tuple $(T, F, G)$ rather than just the feedback gain.
+Existing software, such as SLICOT~\citep{benner1999slicot}, addresses pole placement alone and does not provide well-conditioned state and input transformations.